turmeric nourish bowl

 - Top with the rest of the toppings and anything else you wish, and enjoy!

-*Note: if you don't have this, you can make your own with 2 tbsp flaxseed meal, 1 tbsp almond flour, shredded coconut, and cinnamon.
+*Note: If you don't have this, you can make your own with 2 tbsp flaxseed meal, 1 tbsp almond flour, shredded coconut, and cinnamon.

-Simple Truth® product review
+Simple Truth® Product Review

-Other than that, the scent was mild but pleasant.
+This one's scent was mild but pleasant.
 When I was folding my laundry, the scent didn't linger; it just smelled clean.
 I did feel like my clothes were not as soft as they usually are, though.

-Ingredients: Water, sodium carbonate, sodium methyl 2-sulfolaurate and disodium 2-sulfolaurate, alkyl glucoside, xanthan gum, sodium chloride, seed oil surfactant, potassium sorbate, sodium citrate, fragrance (bottle made from 50% sugar cane)
+Ingredients: Water, sodium carbonate, sodium methyl 2-sulfolaurate and disodium 2-sulfolaurate, alkyl glucoside, xanthan gum, sodium chloride, seed oil surfactant, potassium sorbate, sodium citrate, fragrance

 Like the laundry detergent, the dish soap is vegan and made without parabens or animal testing.
 Again, the sensitive skin strikes again — I like dish soaps that are gentler on your hands.